-Peoria, Galesburg, Macomb, and Central Illinois patients choose AOS for dental implants because we:
+Peoria, Galesburg, and Central Illinois patients choose AOS for dental implants because we:

 - Are specialists with years of practice in the procedure.

-- Have resources that make the experience convenient, safe, and comfortable.
+- Have resources that make the experience convenient and safe

 - Participate in ongoing skill development and leadership in implant techniques.

 As a patient, you will receive care from our specialists in oral surgery as well as your restorative dentist.
-The AOS implant center will coordinate your appointments so that you have both the best treatment and most convenient experience possible.
+The AOS implant center will coordinate your appointments so that you have both quality treatment and the most convenient experience possible.

 A dental implant is a replacement tooth root.
 Positioned within the jaw and below the gum line, the implant connects to a single crown, a set of crowns, dentures, or a custom framework that supports a full arch of teeth.